BrentGrammer/aws-ci-cd-pipeline/README.md

 - Manage Credentials if there are no creds for the source
   - For GitHub, Installing the GitHub App (AWS Connector for GitHub) is generally the recommended option
 - Enter a branch name i.e. `main` for the Source version
+  - **NOTE:** You can leave this blank if you don't want the build to start automatically on push (instead you would go into the project and click "Start Build")
 - Environment section: Select an image to use (can use a custom image from your ECR)
 - Specify a service role that the code build project will use to interact with Amazon Services (can optionally have it create one for you)
   - Environment > Additional Configuration > environment variables